 The Asian Hornet or Asian Predatory Wasp

 The Asian hornet is native to China but is now found in France, Belgium, Spain, Portugal and Italy.
 It has also been discovered in Japan and Korea.
-It hasn't arrived in Britain yet, but a plan of attack is ready in case it does.
+In 2016, it was found in Britain.

 The main concern about the insect is its threat to honeybees.
 Although Asian hornet venom isn't considered to be especially toxic to humans, because each hornet is large it releases more venom than many other stinging insects.
 Stings from multiple hornets have hospitalized people in France.